Elvire De Greef: The end of the Comet Line

 As the demand for expatriation of flyers increased in 1943, the Comet Line added additional routes to Spain in addition to the one supervised by Elvire De Greef.
-On June 6, 1944 with the German Gestapo closing in on the De Greef's and their organization, Elvire and her son and daughter crossed the border into Spain.
+On June 6, 1944 with the German Gestapo closing in on the De Greefs and their organization, Elvire and her son and daughter crossed the border into Spain.
 The children were evacuated to England.
 Elvire returned to France shortly.

 Elvire and her husband Fernand participated in a rescue mission.
 Although movement of airmen across the Franco-Spanish border had mostly ceased with the D-Day invasion of France on June 6, 1944, the Basque guide Florentino Goikoetxea continued to cross the border to deliver messages to British authorities in San Sebastián, Spain.
 Returning from a mission on July 26, he was shot four times by German border guards although he managed to hide the documents he was carrying.
 He was taken to a hospital in Bayonne.
 The local resistance forces and the De Greefs decided to rescue him.
 On July 27, Elvire visited him the hospital and told him a rescue would be attempted.
 Later that day two German-speaking Bayonne policemen working with the resistance showed up at the hospital in an ambulance driven by Fernand.
 They pretended to be Gestapo agents, and demanded to take Florentino (as he was universally known) with them.
 They put him in the ambulance and drove away.
 Florentino remained in hiding until the Nazis abandoned southwestern France a month later.

 The De Greef family returned to Belgium after the country was liberated from the Nazis.